John-Allard/treemble-site/docs/showing-the-tree-and-fixing-problems.md

 ## 5. Asymmetry Highlighting

-Treemble marks highly unbalanced internal nodes in yellow.
-Look around for a missed node location, or extra tip node, or other problems near the yellow marked nodes, because assymetry is usually caused by distortion due to incorrect connections.
-The sensitivity threshold for asymmetry warnings is configurable under **Options**.
+In typical rectangular phylogenetic tree figures, internal nodes are located at Y-axis coordinates that are equidistant from their two children.
+Treemble makes use of this fact to help with locating node placement problems by showing a yellow ring around internal nodes with distorted symmetry.
+Look around for a missed node location, or extra tip node, or other problems near the yellow marked nodes.
+The *shallowest* node with a yellow ring is often (but not necessarily always) the closest to the problem location.

+In rare cases of trees with many asymmetrically positioned internal nodes, you can set the sensitivity threshold for asymmetry warnings to a high number to turn off this feature (under **Options**).